Serial Experiments Lain: Plot

 Lain's home life remains cold and disconnected.
 Though Yasuo provides her with advanced computer equipment, her family shows little genuine care.
 Her interactions with classmates Alice, Julie, and Reika further highlight her alienation, particularly after an incident at Cyberia, a nightclub where a drug called Accela induces violent psychosis in users.
 There, Lain unnervingly stares down an assailant, who calls her a "scattered God's..." before killing himself.
 Later, she receives a mysterious Psyche chip, rumored to enhance her computer's capabilities, which she installs despite Yasuo's vague warnings about conflating the Wired with reality.

 As the boundary between worlds weakens, disturbing events escalate.
 A popular virtual game, Phantoma, is manipulated by the Knights to trap players in a distorted reality, leading to real-world violence.
 One player, convinced his actions have no consequences, murders a girl before realizing too late that the effects were tangible.
 Lain witnesses this through her computer, horrified yet increasingly aware of her own role in the unfolding crisis.

-In the end, Lain resets reality, erasing all memory of herself and restoring the division between worlds.
+In the end, Lain resets reality, erasing everyone's memory of her and restoring the division between worlds.
 Everyone's lives improve, but Lain is left alone, grappling with her identity as an artificial consciousness.
 Though forgotten, she finds solace in observing others' happiness, particularly Alice, who moves on with her life.
 Lain is now capable of existing anywhere across both realms.